 We teach phonics using the Letters and Sounds scheme.
 Every year, in September, we invite parents in so that we can explain how we teach reading and phonics.

-If you would like further information, please click on the following link for Development Matters EYFS http://foundationyears.org.uk/files/2012/03/Development-Matters-FINAL-PRINT-AMENDED.pdf
+If you would like further information for Early Years, please click on the following link for Development Matters EYFS http://foundationyears.org.uk/files/2012/03/Development-Matters-FINAL-PRINT-AMENDED.pdf

 Please select the Curriculum information you would like to view...